-The privilege of participation in the Olympic Movements may be limited, conditioned, suspended, terminated, or denied if a Participant's conduct is or was inconsistent with this Code and/or the best interest of sport and those who participate in it.
+The privilege of participation in the Olympic & Paralympic Movement may be limited, conditioned, suspended, terminated, or denied if a Participant's conduct is or was inconsistent with this Code or the best interest of sport and those who participate in it.

-It is a violation of the Code for a Participant to engage in or tolerate: (1) Prohibited Conduct, as outlined in the Code; (2) any conduct that would violate any current or previous U.S. Center for SafeSport, NGB, or LAO standards analogous to Prohibited Conduct that existed at the time of the alleged conduct; or (3) any conduct that would violate community standards analogous to Prohibited Conduct that existed at the time of the alleged conduct, including then applicable criminal and/or civil laws.
+It is a violation of the Code for a Participant to engage in or tolerate: (1) Prohibited Conduct, as outlined in the Code; (2) any conduct that would violate any current or previous standards promulgated by the U.S. Center for SafeSport, an NGB, an LAO, or the USOPC that are analogous to Prohibited Conduct and that existed at the time of the alleged conduct; or (3) any conduct that would violate community standards analogous to Prohibited Conduct that existed at the time of the alleged conduct, including then applicable criminal or civil laws2.

-Prohibited Conduct include:
+Prohibited Conduct includes:

 - A. Criminal Charges or Dispositions

 - B. Child Abuse

 - C. Sexual Misconduct

-- D. Emotional and Physical Misconduct, including Stalking, Bullying, Hazing, and Harassment - E. Aiding and Abetting - F. Misconduct Related to Reporting - G. Misconduct Related to the Center's Process - H. Other Inappropriate Conduct - I. Violation of Minor Athlete Abuse Prevention Policies / Proactive Policies
+- D. Emotional and Physical Misconduct, including Stalking, Bullying, Hazing, and Harassment

+- E. Aiding and Abetting

+- F. Misconduct Related to Reporting

+- G. Misconduct Related to the Center's Process

+- H. Retaliation

+- I. Other Inappropriate Conduct

+- J. Violation of Minor Athlete Abuse Prevention Policies / Proactive Policies